Horace Horsecollar: In video games

 Horace appeared as the DJ of the reggae song "Taiyō no Rakuen" in the 2000 Japanese Nintendo 64 game Dance Dance Revolution Disney Dancing Museum.
 Characters were depicted in ways intended to match the style of the songs they DJed - as part of this, Horace was shown in a dreadlocked wig and "Caribbean" clothes.

+He also appeared in Mickey's Ultimate Challenge and Land of Illusion.

 Horace made a cameo appearance in the Timeless River world of Kingdom Hearts II with many other characters like Clarabelle Cow and Clara Cluck as one of the world's citizens.
 He also makes an appearance as a resident of Disney Town in Kingdom Hearts Birth by Sleep.
-He also appeared in Mickey's Ultimate Challenge and Land of Illusion.

 Horace is also a playable character in Disney TH!NK Fast.

 Horace Horsecollar is a major character in Epic Mickey and Epic Mickey 2: The Power of Two, having become a private investigator in Wasteland after arriving down there.
 He gives Mickey a number of quests in each game, some of which involve advancing his relationship with Clarabelle.

 In 2016, Horace made an appearance along with Clarabelle Cow in Disney Crossy Road as an unlockable playable character under the Mickey and Friends theme.

-Horace in the Disney theme parks
+In Disney theme parks

 From September 2006 to September 2008, Horace Horsecollar and Clarabelle Cow appeared together for meet-and-greets in Town Square at the Magic Kingdom in Walt Disney World.
 Also, they were in the Main Street Family Fun Day Parade.
 Since Family Fun Day's ending, the two have not been easy to see outside "Mickey's Boo-to-You Halloween Parade", "Mickey's Once Upon a Christmastime Parade", and the occasional special event.

 Horace and Clarabelle come out for meet-and-greets and appear in parades and shows on a regular basis at Tokyo Disneyland as well.

 Horace Horsecollar made his meet-and-greet debut at Disneyland in Anaheim with Clarabelle Cow as part of Character Fan Days Weekend.

+Nowadays, Horace Horsecollar frequents the entrance of Buena Vista Street, just off Sunset Blvd. in Disney California Adventure Park.

+Parodies

+Horace appears briefly in the episode "Who Ate Wally's Waffles?" of the series Paradise PD at the entrance of Disney World as one of the employees of the park.